fledge-iot/fledge-south-csvplayback/docs/index.rst

-For using poll continuous increase the readingPerSec category to the sample rate.
+For using poll mode in continuous setting increase the readingPerSec category to the sample rate.

 .. code-block:: console

       sampling_rate=8000
       curl -sX PUT http://localhost:8081/fledge/category/My_southAdvanced -d '{"bufferThreshold":"'"$sampling_rate"'","readingsPerSec":"'"$sampling_rate"'"}' |jq

 It is advisable to increase the buffer threshold at least half the sample rate for good performance.
-(As done in command)
+(As done in above command)